-V. CONCLUSIONS
+V. CONCLUSION

-This paper introduces a novel DNL module that effectively enhances the accuracy of an inverted residual block.
-A divideand-conquer variant of DNL is proposed to further accelerate inference.
-Moreover, we develop a light-weight DNL based network architecture with low memory cost, high inference speed and competitive accuracy.
-Numeric results declare that our method achieves not only competitive accuracy but also state-of-the-art efficiency among deep CNN based methods.
+This article introduced a novel DNL module that effectively enhances the accuracy of an IR block.
+A divide-and-conquer variant of DNL was proposed to further accelerate inference.
+Moreover, we developed a lightweight DNL-based network architecture with low memory cost, high inference speed, and competitive accuracy.
+The numerical results declare that our method achieves not only competitive accuracy but also stateof-the-art efficiency among deep CNN-based methods.